17 Garden Bed Accessories for a Thriving Plot

 Why water the garden when it’s about to rain?
 Smart watering timers connect to your Wi-Fi and pull local weather data to create the most efficient watering schedule possible.
 These devices will automatically delay watering if there’s rain in the forecast, and some can even adjust the schedule based on the season, temperature, and humidity.
 This prevents your garden beds from becoming waterlogged and saves a significant amount of water over time.
 It’s a brilliant way to automate your garden’s response to the climate, ensuring your plants get watered only when they truly need it.
 You’ll have healthier plants and a lower water bill without lifting a finger.

-Protect and Maintain Your Garden
+How to Protect and Maintain Your Garden

 After all the effort you put into planning and planting, the last thing you want is for pests or harsh weather to ruin your hard work.
 Protecting your garden is just as important as watering and weeding.
 A few key accessories and strategies can safeguard your plants, ensuring they stay healthy and productive all season long.
 From physical barriers that keep critters at bay to simple tricks that regulate soil temperature, these protective measures are your garden’s best insurance policy.
 Let's walk through how to keep your plot safe from common threats.